Noah-Huppert/goconf/README.md

 ## Example
 The following example loads configuration files named `foo.toml` from the `/etc/foo/` directory and any `.toml` files from the `/etc/foo.d/` directory.
-The configuration files are required to have a `foo` key but the `bar` key is optional.
+The configuration files are required to have a `foo` key.
+The `bar` key is optional and will have a default value of `bardefault` if not provided.

 ```go
 import "github.com/Noah-Huppert/goconf"